novacbn/svelte-markc/README.md

 ## Caveats

 -   Like the the description, very naive Markdown -> Svelte Component transformer.
 Probably a lot of edge-cases.
--   Unlike normal rehypejs / remarkjs build-chains, `svelte-mark` preserves the case sensitivity of HTML elements in the end result, to support custom Svelte Components. e.g. `<P>...content...</P>` doesn't get lower-cased to `<p>...content...</p>`.
+-   Unlike normal rehypejs / remarkjs build-chains, `svelte-markc` preserves the case sensitivity of HTML elements in the end result, to support custom Svelte Components. e.g. `<P>...content...</P>` doesn't get lower-cased to `<p>...content...</p>`.
 -   This package **ONLY** compiles the Svelte Markdown Component, you still have to run `svelte/preprocess` yourself!
 -   This package **BASICALLY** just converts you Markdown content into proper HTML elements before passing into the Svelte Compiler.
 It doesn't do anything fancy, like in MDX with inline imports.